-The proposed rule change will apply to all covered securities that meet the criteria of Rule 1009.
-Pursuant to Rule 1009, the Exchange's Board of Directors (the "Board") establishes guidelines to be considered by the Exchange in evaluating the potential underlying securities for Exchange option transactions.
-However, the fact that a particular security may meet the guidelines established by the Board does not necessarily mean that it will be approved as an underlying security.
-As part of the established criteria, the issuer must be in compliance with any applicable requirement of the Securities Exchange Act of 1934.
+The proposed rule change will apply to all covered securities that meet the relevant criteria in Rule 502.
+Pursuant to Rule 502(b), the Exchange establishes guidelines to be considered in evaluating potential underlying securities for Exchange options transactions.
+However, the fact that a particular security may meet the standards established by the Exchange does not necessarily mean that it will be selected as an underlying security.
+As part of the established criteria, the issuer must be in compliance with any applicable requirements of the Act.
 Additionally, in considering the underlying security, the Exchange relies on information made publicly available by the issuer and/or the markets in which the security is traded.
-Also, in determining whether to list an option that otherwise meets the objective listing criteria, the Chairman of the Board or his designee may consider, inter alia, the name recognition of the option or underlying security.
-Even if the proposed option meets the objective criteria, the Chairman of the Board or his designee may decide not to list, or place limitations or conditions upon
+The Exchange believes that these measures, together with its existing surveillance procedures, provide adequate safeguards in the review of any covered security that may meet the proposed criteria for consideration of the option within the timeframe contained in this proposal.